ashwwwin/furi/README.md

 #### ➤ Public routes

-To view all available MCPs, you can use:
+To view all running MCPs, you can use:

 ```bash
 /list